TheWhale01/blog-ideas/content/posts/Translaitor.md

 - [ ] send it to the Gemini API
 - [ ] Write the response to a new file once everything has been translated, zip the files to have the translated epub

+A good thing would be to find the best prompt in order to have the best translation possible.
+Because since then I used the calibre extension to do that, but I saw that some names would be translated or not and some expression are not so good translated.